cburgelab/RBNS_pipeline/README.md

 ## Test the RBNS pipeline with example data

-In this public version, the RBNS_pipeline is able to analyze RBNS (Lambert et al., 2014) data.
+In this version, the RBNS_pipeline is able to analyze RBNS (Dominguez et al., 2017) data.
 You can find example input files in the test_data/ directory within the repository.
 These were derived from experiments that assayed the RBFOX3 protein.

 Once the script has finished running, you can find the output from the pipeline in the results_dir given in the settings.RBFOX3.json file.